Rational1ty/mirror-encrypt/README.md

     2. Click "[MISSING]" to download the current version of the JDK (Java Development Kit, it's Java + extra Java stuff)
     3. Go to your "downloads" folder, right click on the JDK folder, and click "extract all"
     4. Double-click on the extracted folder

-Common issues and errors when running a Java program using command line:
-- "The system cannot find the drive specified"
-    - This usually means that either the drive that you entered does not exist on your device, or the drive that you entered is not online.
-    - Ex: You entered "Z:" but your computer only has "C:" and "D:"
-    - Try checking the names of your drives (in "This PC") and then entering the correct drive name.
-If you enter a valid drive letter and still receive this error, then your drive might not be online.
-Try checking the drive's status and setting it up if needed (information on how to do this can be found online)

-- "The system cannot find the path specified"
-    - This usually means that you are trying to run the launcher outside of the program's root directory (the "mirror-encryption" folder) or that the names of one or more of the program's directories has been changed
-    - Ex: You moved the "launcher.bat" file to a different folder
-    - Ex: You renamed "bin" to "trash can" or "lib" to "madlibs"
-    - Try making sure that all of the program's folders have their original names and have not been moved (they should be named "src", "lib", "bin", and "assets")

-- "javac is not a recognized internal or batch command"
-    - This usually means that you either don't have Java installed, don't have the JDK installed, or haven't added Java to your system's PATH yet.
-    - Try making sure that you have downloaded and installed the JDK.
-If you have, then make sure that you have correctly added it to your system's PATH.
-If the problem persists, more information can be found online.

-- "'[command]' is not recognized as an internal or external command, operable program or batch file"
-    - This usually means that the command that you entered is either misspelled or doesn't exist.
-    - Try checking the spelling and structure of your command and correcting it if necessary.

-- "error: file not found: [fileName]"
-    - This error typically means that either you misspelled the name of the program or the program is in a different folder
-    - Ex: You entered "javac ProgramOne.java" when the program's name is actually "ProgramTwo.java"
-    - Try running the command again, but with the correct program name.
-If this does not fix the problem, then check that the program you are trying to compile is in the folder you are currently operating the command line in

-- "Error: Could not find or load main class [ProgramName]"
-    - This error typically means that either you misspelled the name of the program you are trying to run, or you tried to run the wrong file
-    - Ex: You just compiled "ProgramOne.java" but then entered the command "java ProgramTwo"
-    - Try re-entering the command, making sure that the spelling of the program's name is correct.
-If the error persists, then make sure that you are trying to run the same program that you just compiled.~~